 One evaluation tool available to shoppers is called a consumer complaint ratio.
 This ratio tracks the number of complaints for every 1000 claims filed to the insurance company.

-Each state goes to great length to ensure that frivolous complaints are not counted in the ratio.
+Each state goes to great length to ensure frivolous complaints are not counted in the ratio.
 Each complaint is justified before counting against the company’s rating.

 3. Check J.D.
 Power and Associates